Brownwang0426/Reversal-Generative-Reinforcement-Learning/README.md

 - **Highly custimizable**: All you need to do is to customize state, action and reward-shaping or vectorizing.
 You can also make state as raw input if you prefer :-) Why not?
 It is deep neural network :-)

 ## Future Works
 - **Online learning**: For the present time, we present offline learning version of Genrl.
-However, we are still working on the online learning version :-)

 ## Getting Started
 To get started with Genrl, follow these steps: